-Alaska's government has spent an estimated \$252.5 million since 2008 for better insulation, new furnaces, and other retrofits for roughly 23,500 homeowners.
-This spending was under the Home Energy Rebate Program, administered by the Alaska Housing Finance Corporation (AHFC), and is intended to help Alaskans reduce their energy bills by making energy-efficient improvements to their homes.
+Alaskas government has spent an estimated \$110 million since 2008 for better insulation, new furnaces, and other retrofits for roughly 16,500 homeowners.
+The spending was under the Home Energy Rebate Program, administered by the Alaska Housing Finance Corporation, and is intended to help Alaskans reduce their energy bills by making energy-efficient improvements to their homes.

 On average, people who have participated in the Home Energy Rebate Program have realized a 33 percent decrease in energy related costs.
+It is a program CVEA wants to make sure you, our member owners, are aware of so we've included details of the program in this issue.

 The Home Energy Rebate Program is not based on income.
 The program was created to rebate homeowners some of the expenses in making energy-efficiency improvements to their homes.
 The program will rebate up to \$10,000 to a homeowner who improves the energy efficiency of his or her home.
-This is a rebate for any year-round occupant of an owner-occupied residence, regardless of income.
+This is a one-time rebate for any year-round occupant of an owneroccupied residence, regardless of income.

-There are several steps to participate in the Rebate Program:
+There are six steps to participate in the Rebate Program: